Browsers Windows 🟡 Intermediate

 How to scan for malware:

-4. Click “Virus and threat protection” on the left
+4. Click “Virus & threat protection” on the left side.

-9. If threats are found, Windows Security removes them automatically
+If threats are found, Windows Security will usually remove them automatically.

-If Windows Defender doesn’t find anything but you still suspect malware, download Malwarebytes or another program to help clean your machine.
+If Windows Defender doesn’t find anything, but you still suspect malware, you can download a program like Malwarebytes to help clean your computer.

 Was this guide helpful?